M42 Truppenfahrrad

 The M42 Truppenfahrrad was a military bicycle issued to the Heer and Waffen SS during World War II.
-Special equipment for military use was: the steering bar, the saddle, the toolbox (which could be fitted with two grenades) and the porter at the back.
+Special equipment for military use was: the steering bar, the saddle, the toolbox (which could be fitted with three grenades) and the porter at the back.
 On the steering bar were holders mounted for holding a variety of items, such as a half-shelter tent, clothing, and panzerfausts.
 The mid-section could be fitted to hold machineguns.
 The headlamp was made to work with dynamo and/or battery.

 Numerous units of the German ground forces were equipped with bicycles.
 In addition to aiding troops in their movement, they were also used to deliver mail and maintain connections between a general and his troops, and for other purposes.